 - 8.1.
 We will develop and promote effective working relationships with other agencies, including agencies providing early help services to children, the police, and Children's Social Care. - 8.2.
 We will ensure that relevant staff members participate in multi-agency meetings and forums, including child protection conferences and core groups, to consider individual children - 8.3.
-We will participate in Child Safeguarding Practice Reviews (CSPR's), other reviews and file audits as and when required to do so by the Oxfordshire Children's Safeguarding Board.
-We will ensure that we have a clear process for gathering the evidence required for reviews and audits and embed recommendations into practice and compile required actions within agreed timescales.
+We will participate in Child Safeguarding Practice Reviews (CSPRs), other reviews and file audits as and when required to do so by the Oxfordshire Safeguarding Children's Board.
+We will ensure that we have a clear process for gathering the evidence required for reviews and audits and embed recommendations into practice and complete required actions within agreed timescales.

-9. SAFER RECRUITMENT
+9. Safer Recruitment

-- 9.1.
-Standlake CE Primary School is committed to ensuring the development of a safe culture and that all steps are taken to recruit staff and volunteers who are safe to work with our pupils and staff. - 9.2.
-The Governing Body and Leadership Team are responsible for ensuring that the school follows safe recruitment processes outlined within guidance. - 9.3.
-Standlake CE Primary School is responsible for ensuring that the school maintains an accurate Single Central Record (SCR) in line with statutory guidance. - 9.4.
-The Governing Body will ensure that at least one of the people who conducts a recruitment interview has completed safer recruitment training. - 9.5.
-We are also committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools. - 9.6.
-We will ensure that contractors and providers are aware of our school's safeguarding policy and procedures.
-We will require that employees and volunteers provided by these organisations use our procedure to report concerns.
+9.1.
+Standlake CofE Primary School is committed to ensuring the development of a safe culture and that all steps are taken to recruit staff and volunteers who are safe to work with our pupils and staff.

-- 9.7.
-We will seek assurance that employees and volunteers provided by these organisations and working with our children have been subjected to the appropriate level of safeguarding checks in line with Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges, 2022.
+- 9.2.
+The Headteacher is responsible for ensuring that Standlake CofE Primary School follows safe recruitment processes outlined within guidance. - 9.3.
+The Headteacher is responsible for ensuring that Standlake CofE Primary School maintains an accurate Single Central Record (SCR) in line with statutory guidance.
+This will be monitored and reviewed regularly, to ensure compliance, by the nominated Safeguarding governor. - 9.4.
+The Headteacher will ensure that at least one of the people who conducts a recruitment interview has completed safer recruitment training. - 9.5 We are also committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools.
+(Applicable only to nursery, primary and childcare for children up to the age of 8) - 9.6.
+We will ensure that contractors and providers are aware of our safeguarding policy and procedures and that this will be referred to and followed if an allegation is made regarding a member of their agency.
+We will require that employees and volunteers provided by these organisations report any safeguarding concerns to the DSL or Deputy DSL immediately. - 9.7.
+We will seek assurance that employees and volunteers provided by these organisations and working with our children have been subjected to the appropriate level of safeguarding checks in line with Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges, 2023.
 If assurance is not obtained, permission to work with our children or use our school premises may be refused. - 9.8.
 When we commission services from other organisations, we will ensure that compliance with our policy and procedures is a contractual requirement. - 9.9.
 We advise all staff to disclose any reason that may affect their suitability to work with children that could be a transferable risk to their role.

-10. TRAINING
+10. Training